Threshold

 Over time, those actions leave patterns.

-I started using tools to slow communication down, hold context, track sequences, and compare what was said to what followed.
-At first, I was simply trying to understand my own inner and outer life without losing myself to it.
+I started using tools to slow communication down, preserve context, track sequences, and examine what followed what.
+At first, I was simply trying to understand my own inner and outer life without losing myself inside it.

 What surfaced were not diagnoses or villains.